 Today, Guterman and his wife still live—and enjoy their five grandchildren—on Kibbutz HaOgen where they raised their four children, the oldest having lost his life in the Lebanon War.

 Yad Vashem offers the opportunity to be matched with a Holocaust victim, either randomly from the database of 5 million or by name, age or hometown, and be sent their life story and testimony.
 Both names are posted on the “I Remember Wall” online.
-Last year, some 85,000 people, including students and bar and bar mitzvah youngsters, were matched with a victim.
-For more information, click here.
+Last year, 85,000 people, including students and bar and bar mitzvah youngsters, were matched with a victim.
+To learn more, click here.

 Jewish News Syndicate